anderssandstrom/ecmc_on_raspi/README.md

 ```
 If make build of etherlab succeeds then skip next step.

 3. Try to get the correct headers from sources.
-See WIP dir
+See WIP dir..
+Still not successfull instructions there..

 #### install etherlab master on kernel 4.*